New Maryland Parish, New Brunswick

-New Maryland is a civil parish in York County, New Brunswick, Canada.
+New Maryland is a geographic parish in York County, New Brunswick, Canada.

-For governance purposes it is divided between the village of New Maryland the local service district of the parish of New Maryland, both of which are members of Regional Service Commission 11 (RSC11).
+Prior to the 2023 governance reform, for governance purposes it was divided between the village of New Maryland the local service district of the parish of New Maryland, both of which were members of Capital Region Service Commission (RSC11).
 The LSD further includes the special service areas of Howorth and Nasonworth.

 Origin of name

 The parish probably came from members of the Maryland Loyalists Battalion who settled in the area.
 Ganong states that the name came from the settlement of Maryland.

 History

 New Maryland was erected in 1850 from Kingsclear Parish and unassigned territory.